stolksdorf/pico-redis/README.md

 ### `redis.connect([redis_url], [redis_opts])`
 Creates and connects to the redis instance.
 By default, uses the `process.env.REDIS_URL` if `redis_url` is not specified.
-This will also create a new redis client isolated to this scope, see `redis.scope`
+This will also create a new redis client isolated to this scope, see `redis.scope`.
+You can review the `redis_opts` [here](https://github.com/NodeRedis/node_redis#options-object-properties).

 ### `redis.close()`
 Closes the connection.
 Returns a promise.